nicolas-garcess/recipe-app/README.md

 ### Technical decisions

-1. The hook useReducer is used to manage the states of the aplication readily.
+1. The hook useReducer is used to manage the states of the application readily.
-2. Is used global context to a allow every component to access the information, avoiding a props flow through components.
+2. It used global context to allow every component to access the information, avoiding a props flow through components.
-3. The information was fetched from this public API: [Edamam](https://developer.edamam.com/).
+3. The data was fetched from this public API: [Edamam](https://developer.edamam.com/).

-## Deploy on heroku
+## Deploy on Heroku

 You can try the application.
 [Recipes app](https://cookerybook-app.herokuapp.com/)